-The Plan and those documents incorporated by reference in the Plan compose a written employee benefit welfare plan as defined by ERISA.
+The Plan and those documents incorporated by reference in the Plan compose a written employee benefit welfare plan as required by Section 402 of ERISA.

 Coverage for Spouses, Dependents

 One or more Component Benefit Plans covered under the Plan may identify spouses, dependents/children and others as eligible nonemployee participants on Appendix A. The provisions relating to that coverage should be detailed in the Certificates of Coverage or other Component Benefit Plan documents.
 Note that you have an obligation to notify the Employer promptly of any loss of dependent status.